Welcome to High Plains Gardening, the gardening information website for the Texas High Plains region and surrounding area!

 Everyday, more information is learned about new plants, better ways to garden, about stimulating the biological life of the soil and the inter connectivity of life.
 This is not an all inclusive information site, merely a beginning, a starting point.
 But it does include a great deal of gardening information directly relating to the Texas Panhandle.

 HighPlainsGardening.com is a work in progress, beginning with the first sections posted and launched in September, 2005.
 As of the end of January, 2007, the majority of the website was completed.
 Over the past years, I've added many sections, including a large section of plant profiles, more digital photos and plant lists for our area.
 And as my time permits, I still hope to add more plant profiles and current information to the website in the Garden Notes section.
 Technology moves so fast, before I've completed the website, I've already had my son overhaul the format and look of HighPlainsGardening.com in August 2008 with an updated format.
 2013 brings yet another upgrade in style and function, along with two new sections, more plant profiles and digital photos.
-Please bear with us, we're still in the process of fine tuning it.
+There is always more information to add to it.